alepulver/game-catalog-builder/README.md

 - Metadata outliers: `year_outlier:*`, `platform_outlier:*` (and `*_no_consensus`)
 - Actionable rollups: `likely_wrong:*`, `ambiguous_title_year`

-Import safety:
+Import notes:
-- If import diagnostics identify a provider as `likely_wrong:<provider>` and there is a strict-majority provider consensus (and the provider is the outlier), the importer clears that provider ID so enrichment won’t silently use a wrong pin.
+- `import` emits warnings and diagnostics but does not auto-unpin pins.
+- `resolve` is the optional third pass that can repin-or-unpin likely-wrong pins (and conservatively retry repins).

 It refreshes match diagnostics by fetching the provider name for any pinned IDs.
 Evaluation columns are not carried into `Games_Enriched.csv`. `sync` writes back a clean catalog without evaluation